 Report the carbon dioxide content of the sample when a steady value has been obtained.

-8.15 Resistance to Flame (Refer Clause 6.2.4 (IS 17274 Part 10)
+8.15 Resistance to Flame [Refer 6.2.4 IS 17274 (Part 10)]

 8.15.1 Principle

 The facepiece or other component of the device is mounted either on a metallic dummy head (facepiece) or in a suitable manner on a rotating support arm and passed through a flame and the effects of the flame on the device observed.